- Software Testing Tutorial

-Having a higher-quality application when you release to the general public will increase customer satisfaction.
+Having a higher-quality application when you release it to the general public will increase customer satisfaction.

-This section is based upon the testing of the application from its non-functional attributes.
-Non-functional testing of Software involves testing the Software from the requirements which are non functional in nature related but important a well such as performance, security, user interface etc.
+This section is based upon testing an application from its non-functional attributes.
+Non-functional testing involves testing a software from the requirements which are nonfunctional in nature but important such as performance, security, user interface, etc.

-Some of the important and commonly used non-functional testing types are mentioned as follows:
+Some of the important and commonly used non-functional testing types are discussed below.

-It is mostly used to identify any bottlenecks or performance issues rather than finding the bugs in software.
-There are different causes which contribute in lowering the performance of software:
+It is mostly used to identify any bottlenecks or performance issues rather than finding bugs in a software.
+There are different causes that contribute in lowering the performance of a software −

-Performance testing is considered as one of the important and mandatory testing type in terms of following aspects:
+Performance testing is considered as one of the important and mandatory testing type in terms of the following aspects −

 Speed (i.e. Response Time, data rendering and accessing)

-It can be either qualitative or quantitative testing activity and can be divided into different sub types such as Load testing and Stress testing.
+Performance testing can be either qualitative or quantitative and can be divided into different sub-types such as Load testing and Stress testing.

-A process of testing the behavior of the Software by applying maximum load in terms of Software accessing and manipulating large input data.
+It is a process of testing the behavior of a software by applying maximum load in terms of software accessing and manipulating large input data.
 It can be done at both normal and peak load conditions.
-This type of testing identifies the maximum capacity of Software and its behavior at peak time.
+This type of testing identifies the maximum capacity of software and its behavior at peak time.

-Virtual users (VUsers) are defined in the automated testing tool and the script is executed to verify the Load testing for the Software.
-The quantity of users can be increased or decreased concurrently or incrementally based upon the requirements.
+Virtual users (VUsers) are defined in the automated testing tool and the script is executed to verify the load testing for the software.
+The number of users can be increased or decreased concurrently or incrementally based upon the requirements.

-This testing type includes the testing of Software behavior under abnormal conditions.
-Taking away the resources, applying load beyond the actual load limit is Stress testing.
+Stress testing includes testing the behavior of a software under abnormal conditions.
+For example, it may include taking away some resources or applying a load beyond the actual load limit.

-The main intent is to test the Software by applying the load to the system and taking over the resources used by the Software to identify the breaking point.
-This testing can be performed by testing different scenarios such as:
+The aim of stress testing is to test the software by applying the load to the system and taking over the resources used by the software to identify the breaking point.
+This testing can be performed by testing different scenarios such as −

-This section includes different concepts and definitions of Usability testing from Software point of view.
-It is a black box technique and is used to identify any error(s) and improvements in the Software by observing the users through their usage and operation.
+Usability testing is a black-box technique and is used to identify any error(s) and improvements in the software by observing the users through their usage and operation.

-According to Nielsen, Usability can be defined in terms of five factors i.e. Efficiency of use, Learn-ability, Memor-ability, Errors/safety, satisfaction.
-According to him the usability of the product will be good and the system is usable if it possesses the above factors.
+According to Nielsen, usability can be defined in terms of five factors, i.e. efficiency of use, learn-ability, memory-ability, errors/safety, and satisfaction.
+According to him, the usability of a product will be good and the system is usable if it possesses the above factors.

-Nigel Bevan and Macleod considered that Usability is the quality requirement which can be measured as the outcome of interactions with a computer system.
-This requirement can be fulfilled and the end user will be satisfied if the intended goals are achieved effectively with the use of proper resources.
+Nigel Bevan and Macleod considered that usability is the quality requirement that can be measured as the outcome of interactions with a computer system.
+This requirement can be fulfilled and the end-user will be satisfied if the intended goals are achieved effectively with the use of proper resources.

-Molich in 2000 stated that user friendly system should fulfill the following five goals i.e. Easy to Learn, Easy to Remember, Efficient to Use, Satisfactory to Use and Easy to Understand.
+Molich in 2000 stated that a user-friendly system should fulfill the following five goals, i.e., easy to Learn, easy to remember, efficient to use, satisfactory to use, and easy to understand.

-In addition to different definitions of usability, there are some standards and quality models and methods which define the usability in the form of attributes and sub attributes such as ISO-9126, ISO-9241-11, ISO-13407 and IEEE std.610.12 etc.
+In addition to the different definitions of usability, there are some standards and quality models and methods that define usability in the form of attributes and sub-attributes such as ISO-9126, ISO-9241-11, ISO-13407, and IEEE std.610.12, etc.

 UI vs Usability Testing

-UI testing involves the testing of Graphical User Interface of the Software.
-This testing ensures that the GUI should be according to requirements in terms of color, alignment, size and other properties.
+UI testing involves testing the Graphical User Interface of the Software.
+UI testing ensures that the GUI functions according to the requirements and tested in terms of color, alignment, size, and other properties.

-On the other hand Usability testing ensures that a good and user friendly GUI is designed and is easy to use for the end user.
-UI testing can be considered as a sub part of Usability testing.
+On the other hand, usability testing ensures a good and user-friendly GUI that can be easily handled.
+UI testing can be considered as a sub-part of usability testing.

-Security testing involves the testing of Software in order to identify any flaws ad gaps from security and vulnerability point of view.
-Following are the main aspects which Security testing should ensure:
+Security testing involves testing a software in order to identify any flaws and gaps from security and vulnerability point of view.
+Listed below are the main aspects that security testing should ensure −

-Portability testing includes the testing of Software with intend that it should be re-useable and can be moved from another Software as well.
-Following are the strategies that can be used for Portability testing.
+Portability testing includes testing a software with the aim to ensure its reusability and that it can be moved from another software as well.
+Following are the strategies that can be used for portability testing −

-Transferred installed Software from one computer to another.
+Transferring an installed software from one computer to another.

-Portability testing can be considered as one of the sub parts of System testing, as this testing type includes the overall testing of Software with respect to its usage over different environments.
-Computer Hardware, Operating Systems and Browsers are the major focus of Portability testing.
-Following are some pre-conditions for Portability testing:
+Portability testing can be considered as one of the sub-parts of system testing, as this testing type includes overall testing of a software with respect to its usage over different environments.
+Computer hardware, operating systems, and browsers are the major focus of portability testing.
+Some of the pre-conditions for portability testing are as follows −

-Software should be designed and coded, keeping in mind Portability Requirements.
+Software should be designed and coded, keeping in mind the portability requirements.